 Finally, down to the nuts and bolts.
 What is travel insurance going to cost me?

-This is where most travelers start and end their travel insurance search, and while price is a huge consideration—especially for budget travelers—you really do get what you pay for with travel insurance.
+This is where most travelers start and end their travel insurance search, and while the price is a huge consideration—especially for budget travelers—you really do get what you pay for with travel insurance.

-Hopefully you never have to use your insurance, but if you break your arm, smash your camera (like the time I dropped a brand new lens hiking in the Italian Riviera), or get marooned in Bangkok for three weeks by a monsoon, the extra $2/day for real coverage will save you thousands in medical bills, replacement costs, and cancellation fees.
+Hopefully, you never have to use your insurance, but if you break your arm, smash your camera (like the time I dropped a brand new lens hiking in the Italian Riviera), or get marooned in Bangkok for three weeks by a monsoon, the extra $2/day for real coverage will save you thousands in medical bills, replacement costs, and cancellation fees.